Dicky Barrett: Music

-Barrett announced that the 10th official Hometown Throwdown would occur between December 26–30, 2007 at Cambridge, Massachusetts' famed Middle East.
-Barrett also confirmed that the Bosstones would be joining him.
-He seemed unwilling to confirm any long-term plans for the band.
-Aside from the 10th Throwdown, he performed with the rest of the Bosstones on New Year's Eve 2007 in Providence, RI.
+Barrett announced that the tenth official Hometown Throwdown would occur between December 26–30, 2007 at Cambridge, Massachusetts' famed Middle East after a five-year hiatus.
+Barrett also confirmed that the Bosstones would be performing, although he seemed unwilling to confirm any long-term plans for the band.
+The Bosstones also performed on New Year's Eve 2007 in Providence, Rhode Island.

 The Bosstones returned to the recording studio to record three new songs, which were included with unreleased material and vinyl B-sides on a collection titled Medium Rare released on December 18, 2007.

-In January 2022, Rolling Stone reported that Barrett produced a song and music video for Robert F. Kennedy, Jr. to promote an anti-vaccine rally.
+In January 2022, Rolling Stone reported that Barrett had produced a song and music video for Robert F. Kennedy Jr. to promote an anti-vaccine rally.
 Five days later, the Bosstones announced on Facebook and their website that they were breaking up.
 Though the band did not state the reason for the breakup, Rolling Stone speculated that it was related to Barrett's involvement in the song and video.
-News of his involvement with Kennedy and the band's breakup came shortly after Barrett abruptly left Jimmy Kimmel Live! two weeks prior.
+News of his involvement with Kennedy and the band's breakup came shortly after Barrett left Jimmy Kimmel Live! two weeks prior.
+Barrett confirmed that the breakup occurred in part due to his views on the COVID-19 vaccine.

-On March 6, 2023, it was announced that Barrett had formed a new band with members of The Offspring, Street Dogs, Smash Mouth and The Briggs called The Defiant.
-The group will release their debut album in early 2023.
+On March 6, 2023, it was announced that Barrett had formed a new band with members of the Offspring, Street Dogs, Smash Mouth and the Briggs called the Defiant.
+The group released their debut album in October 2023.

 Radio

-Barrett became the host of his own radio show, the "Mighty Morning Show" on Los Angeles radio's Indie 103.1 FM from 2005 until his firing on March 22, 2006, under mysterious circumstances.
+Barrett became the host of his own radio show, the Mighty Morning Show on Los Angeles radio's Indie 103.1 FM from 2005 until his firing on March 22, 2006.

 He was a regular on three of Boston's rock stations: WAAF, WBCN, and WFNX.

-In 2005, it was rumored that Barrett would be Howard Stern's replacement at heritage rock station WBCN.

-On the April 13, 2009 episode of The Adam Carolla Podcast, Dicky Barrett was Adam's guest.
+On the April 13, 2009 episode of The Adam Carolla Show podcast, Dicky Barrett was Adam's guest.
 Over the years, he has also been a regular guest on Adam's former show, Loveline.

 He was a guest on Bill Simmons' The B.S.
-Report Podcast on December 8, 2009, with Cousin Sal and Super Dave Osborne.
+Report podcast on December 8, 2009, with Cousin Sal and Super Dave Osborne.